• Key-Fobs-Key-Cards-Access-Control-Union-Alarm-Calgary

 Secure Credentials & Fun Facts

-Historically, manufacturers developed a magnetic stripe card for use in card-based access control systems.
-These access cards required a swipe action through a magnetic card reader to gain access to a door.
+In the past, manufacturers created magnetic stripe cards for use in card-based access control systems.
+These cards necessitated a swipe through a magnetic card reader to unlock a door.

-What happens in that split second while you swipe your credentials at the reader?
-First, proximity readers work by constantly emitting a short-range RF field.
-When a proximity card comes within range of this field, an integrated chip within the access card is powered up.
+What occurs during that brief moment when you swipe your credentials at the reader?
+Initially, proximity readers function by emitting a short-range RF field continuously.
+When a proximity card enters this field’s range, an embedded chip within the access card activates.

-The chip then transmits a bit code back to the reader.
-Finally, upon the card or key fob being read as valid, the system sends power to energize an electrified lock.
-This allows the door to open and the system then tracks the electronic details with a timestamp in the audit trail.
+Subsequently, the chip sends a bit code back to the reader.
+Finally, upon validation of the card or key fob, the system activates power to energize an electrified lock.
+This enables the door to unlock, while the system simultaneously records electronic details with a timestamp in the audit trail.

 In recent years, card technologies and formats have evolved.
 For example, access cards used to rely on simple 26-bit structures where cards were easily duplicated.
 With today’s encrypted cards and RFID technologies, the days of open architecture are all but gone.